software-mansion/live-compositor/ASSETS.md

 # Assets

-This section contains mentions of external assets used by LiveCompositor.
+This section contains mentions of external assets used by Smelter.

 ## Demos assets